SysManSquad/sysmansquadblogdev/content/posts/2021-04-27-working-around-nps-limitations-for-aadj-windows-devices.md

                           </p>

                           <p>
-                            I'm not sure why Microsoft hasn't considered this or even followed up to the <a href="https://docs.microsoft.com/en-us/answers/questions/57999/device-certificate-scep-based-authentication-again.html" target="_blank" rel="noreferrer noopener">linked post above</a>.
+                            I'm not sure why Microsoft hasn't considered this or even followed up to the [linked post above](https://docs.microsoft.com/en-us/answers/questions/57999/device-certificate-scep-based-authentication-again.html).
 In an ideal world, Microsoft might create some sort of connector for on-prem.
 NPS to check AAD, as well as the local AD, for devices during authentications.
                           </p>

                           <p>